Stillwater Child Support Attorney

 How Is Child Support Determined in Oklahoma?

-In Oklahoma, child support is determined based off of a guideline created by the Oklahoma Legislature.
+In Oklahoma, child support is determined based on a guideline created by the Oklahoma Legislature.
 This guideline is essentially a mathematical formula that takes into account a wide range of factors to come up with a child support amount.

 Factors involved in determining child support include the following:

-As a small law firm, we provide personal attention and customized solutions to each of our clients’ cases.
-Over the years, we’ve helped many clients reach positive outcomes.
-Contact us today at (405) 331-6761 to learn more about your options and about our firm.
+As a small law firm, our child support lawyer provides personal attention and tailored solutions to each client—contact us today at (405) 331-6761 to explore your options.

 How Long Is Child Support Paid in Oklahoma?